Cyclotron: During World War II

+Post-war

 By the late 1930s it had become clear that there was a practical limit on the beam energy that could be achieved with the traditional cyclotron design, due to the effects of special relativity.
 As particles reach relativistic speeds, their effective mass increases, which causes the resonant frequency for a given magnetic field to change.
 To address this issue and reach higher beam energies using cyclotrons, two primary approaches were taken, synchrocyclotrons (which hold the magnetic field constant, but decrease the accelerating frequency) and isochronous cyclotrons (which hold the accelerating frequency constant, but alter the magnetic field).

 Lawrence's team built one of the first synchrocyclotrons in 1946.
 This 184 in machine eventually achieved a maximum beam energy of 350 MeV for protons.
-However, synchrocyclotrons suffer from low beam intensities (< 1 µA), and must be operated in a "pulsed" mode, further decreasing the available total beam.
+However, synchrocyclotrons suffer from low beam intensities (< 1 μA), and must be operated in a "pulsed" mode, further decreasing the available total beam.
 As such, they were quickly overtaken in popularity by isochronous cyclotrons.

 The first isochronous cyclotron (other than classified prototypes) was built by F. Heyn and K.T.
 Khoe in Delft, the Netherlands, in 1956.
 Early isochronous cyclotrons were limited to energies of ~50 MeV per nucleon, but as manufacturing and design techniques gradually improved, the construction of "spiral-sector" cyclotrons allowed the acceleration and control of more powerful beams.
-Later developments included the use of more powerful superconducting magnets and the separation of the magnets into discrete sectors, as opposed to a single large magnet.
+Later developments included the use of more compact and power-efficient superconducting magnets and the separation of the magnets into discrete sectors, as opposed to a single large magnet.

 Principle of operation

+A cyclotron is essentially a linear particle accelerator wrapped in a circle.
+A uniform magnetic field perpendicular to the plane of particle motion causes the particles to orbit.
+During each orbit the particles are accelerated by electric fields.